npruehs/ue4-rts/README.md

 1. Add your RTSMinimapWidget to your UI, with a matching size (e.g. 256 x 256).
 1. Set its Behaviour > Visibility to Visible if the player should be able to move the camera and give orders using the minimap.

+#### Minimap Fog of War Layer

+1. Setup fog of war (see below).
+1. Setup the unknown areas brush:
+    1. Set the Image to some Translucent material with User Interface domain.
+    1. Set the Image Size to the pixel size of a tile on your minimap (e.g. (4, 4)).
+    1. Set the Tint to black (0, 0, 0, 1).
+1. Setup the known areas brush:
+    1. Set the Image to some Translucent material with User Interface domain.
+    1. Set the Image Size to the pixel size of a tile on your minimap (e.g. (4, 4)).
+    1. Set the Tint to black with low alpha (e.g. (0, 0, 0, 0.2)).

 ### Setup Building Placement

 1. Create an RTSBuildingCursor, setting its valid and invalid materials.